 Looking at the Gin & Tonic first, the base spirit is a blend of a twice-distilled no-name gin and Suntory’s Roku craft gin.
 No, they didn’t give the ratio.
 That’s mixed with a lime-infused spirit — they do the same thing for their Kokushibori series — and topped off with tonic.
 Look closely and you’ll find that it doesn’t actually contain any lime juice?
 I guess we’ll just have to wait and see just how limey the infusion turns out.

 The Moscow Mule is a tad more simplistic, as it uses a twice white birch-filtered vodka made from Japanese rice with a spicy ginger kick.
 This one does contain 1% lime juice, so perhaps it could fare a bit better when you’re getting smashed at 2AM in front of the 7-11.

-Pre-mixed cocktails definitely aren't anything new.
-And they're usually "meh" at best.
+Pre-mixed cocktails definitely aren’t anything new.
+And they’re usually “meh” at best.
 But when Suntory does them?
 Who knows!
-They haven't tried this hard before.
-Suntory does indeed know a thing or two about distilling their own liquor, so it's probably worth a try at least.
-My G&Ts or Moscow Mules tend to be around 14% abv though, so hopefully these don't turn out to be too sweet.
-We'll see.
+It’s not their first attempt, with this same brand, even.
+“The Cocktail Bar” originally launched in 1993.
+This time around Suntory has hopefully learned more about distilling their own liquor, so it’s probably worth a try at least.
+My G&Ts or Moscow Mules tend to be around 14% abv though… hopefully these don’t turn out to be too sweet.
+We’ll see.